sainiparitosh2003/InvenTrackPro/README.md

 Run the Application
 bash
 Copy code
-java -jar target/inventorypro.jar
+java -jar target/InvenTrackPro.jar
 or

 bash
 Copy code
 gradle run
-This will launch the InventoryPro application locally.
-Open your web browser and navigate to the provided local address to explore and manage your inventory with InventoryPro.
+This will launch the InvenTrackPro application locally.
+Open your web browser and navigate to the provided local address to explore and manage your inventory with InvenTrackPro.